ImForge/raipur-safe-map/README.md

 ## Still in development

 This is a work in progress.
-A few things are placeholders right now: the api reload might take some time to refresh after the site has not been visited for last 24 hours, the reload time can go upto 2 mins, so wait it our for me plz :>
+A few things are placeholders right now: the api reload might take some time to refresh after the site has not been visited for last 24 hours, the reload time can go upto 20-30 secs, so wait it our for me plz :>